 does the climate change movement have a class problem?

-Environmental activism is frequently associated with the white middle class, but it's an issue that disproportionately affects working class people and people of colour.
+Environmental activism is frequently associated with the white middle class, but it's an issue that disproportionately affects working class people and people of color.
 Without addressing that dissonance, the movement can't move forward.

 Photography Ivan Ruberto